verificarlo/verificarlo/doc/06-Postprocessing.md

 if you need more control than the CLI provides), and a `plot_results.py` script that plots the resulting schedules against the achieved convergence.

+### Note on Iteration Budgets and Convergence

+In iterative algorithms (such as Newton-Raphson or Krylov solvers), running with lower virtual precision can introduce numerical perturbations that slow down the convergence rate, requiring additional iterations to reach the target residual or stopping condition.

+Because `vfc_piecewise` searches over a fixed schedule size `N`, allowing extra iterations is controlled by your program and test oracle:
+  - Configure the program's stopping condition or loop bound to accept an extra iteration budget beyond the IEEE baseline.
+  - Set `-n` to match this expanded iteration budget so that `vfc_piecewise` can explore lower precision schedules that converge within the allowed extra steps.

 ## Unstable branch detection

 It is possible to use Verificarlo to detect branches that are unstable due to